heysailor/redux-worker-queue/README.md

 If you want to use a custom root key, specify it with the `reduxRootSelector` setting:

-    // Initialise the Worker WorkerQueue as usual, but passing reduxRootSelector setting const workerQueue = new WorkerQueue({
+    // Initialise the WorkerQueue as usual, but passing reduxRootSelector setting const workerQueue = new WorkerQueue({
       type: 'PET',
       handlers: [